 International experience and varied tasks

 Emil Carlsson works in DNV’s Maritime business area after studying marine technology.
 In 2020, he was hired as one of five technical trainees: taking part in a scheme that lasts for around two years and in which the trainee becomes familiar with various areas.
-As soon as it is possible to travel again, Emil will go to South Korea and then to China to gain practical experience as a ship surveyor.
+As soon as it is possible to travel again, Emil will go to South Korea and then to Portugal to gain practical experience as a ship surveyor.

 “It’s nice to physically see what we work on at our desks,” she says.